ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 ## Creation of the MASQUE URI Suffixes Registry {#iana-suffix}

 This document requests that IANA create a new "MASQUE URI Suffixes" registry maintained at IANA_URL_TBD.
-This new registry contains three columns:
+This new registry governs the path segment that immediately follows "masque" in paths that start with "/.well-known/masque/", see <[](https://www.iana.org/assignments/well-known-uris)> for the registration of "masque" in the "Well-Known URIs" registry.
+This new registry contains three
+columns:

 Path Segment:
 : An ASCII string containing only characters allowed in tokens; see